If you are looking for the best smoker grill combo then there are a few ways of tackling the problem.

 The temperature range on the Woodwind lets you smoke beef jerky at 150F and get you crispy grilled chicken by smoking at 450F.
 The smoker is perfect for smoking ribs, briskets and pork butts at the 225-275F range.

 What makes the Woodwind a great idea is that is comes with a propane powered Sear Box that is the BOMB for finishing steaks.
 The Sear Box is NOT a standard issue side burner.
-The Sear Box is designed to reach temperatures of 900F and be the ultimate searing machine.
+The Sear Box is designed to reach temperatures of 900F and be the ultimate searing machine which makes this the best pellet grill for steaks.

 You would not do standard grilling on the Sear Box.
 You would cook your food in the main chamber and then use the Sear Box to finish the meat for grill marks and caramelization.